Skip to content

 TypeScript version

-Elysia uses newer features and syntax of TypeScript to infer types in a the most performant way.
+Elysia uses newer features and syntax of TypeScript to infer types in the most performant way.
 Features like Const Generic and Template Literal are heavily used.

 Make sure your client has a minimum TypeScript version if >= 5.0